 After working with me through the mixing and mastering process he was very satisfied with the results.

 Nice job!
 It sounds so much better than my effort, I'm really pleased!
 What a difference!!
 It feels like you understood what I was going for.
 Nice to work with you and I will let you know when it will be realesed.I will get in touch with you when the next songs are ready.

-The easiest way to send files over for me to mix is through WeTransfer.com.
-Once we start working together I'll also send you a page where you can give me all the information you want me to know about your song.
+The easiest way to send files over for me to mix is through WeTransfer.com or upload it to a shared drive in Dropbox.
 From there I'll download your tracks and get to work according the process outlined above.
-Expect your mix to be ready in about five business days.

-I also offer mix feedback if you're working on your own mixes and just want someone to guide you through the process and give you helpful pointers on how you can improve the mixes you're currently working on.
+I also offer mix feedback and coaching if you're working on your own mixes and just want someone to guide you through the process and give you helpful pointers on how you can improve the mixes you're currently working on.

 This is perfect!
 I agree that the balance is good most of the time, but everything sounds fairly flat.
 My first prints had more going to the reverb and delay sends, but things lost their focus.
 I think I may not have been using the right space/approaching it too simply.
 Listening to it now, there are some places where I can bring the vocal more forward and it shouldn't be so dry.
 I initially approached the drums on every song pretty much the same way, thinking that was the way to keep things cohesive, but saw pretty early on that the more driven songs need to be treated differently than the lighter ones.
 I'm kind of afraid of stereo widening plugs so I'll try those other methods.
 Right now I don't have anything on the mix buss but I might do just a little work on it in the next round.
 Thanks a bunch for taking time to do this!!